Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Research design and methodology

-\paragraph*{Step 3} We carried out a survey study from July to September 2021 to answer RQ1 and RQ2 above, and fill in the aforementioned literature gap.
+\paragraph*{Step 2} We carried out a survey study from July to September 2021 to answer RQ1 and RQ2 above.
 The survey questionnaire was offered through a link (URL) as an online\footnote{We used the open-source LimeSurvey software \cite{limesurvey} on our own server.}, self-administered survey, with the option of fully anonymous participation in the study.
 However, we collected the IP addresses to prevent any possible redundant participation.
 The questionnaire had four sections and a total of 25 questions.
 The order of the questions in each section and the order of the choices in the case of multiple-choice questions would be set on a random basis for each participant.
-For the survey design, we deployed some of the methods and practices recommended by Kitchenham and Pfleeger \cite{KitchenhamPfleeger2008}, as well as Bourque and Fielder \cite{BourqueFielder1995}.
-For instance, we put the demographic questions in the last section.
 We had a total of 121 participants, out of which 60 participants did not answer the questionnaire at all.
 Therefore, we took the results of the remaining 61 participants into account.
 The selection process for the invitation of the subject matter experts to participate in this study was again based on convenience sampling (i.e., not random) through the authors' networks, for example, by direct invitation of peers via email and sharing the URL on LinkedIn.
 Part of the participants' demographic information is summarized in Table \ref{tab:survey_participants_demographics} (the numbers in parentheses denote the frequencies).
 The average participation time was 14 minutes, whereas the median was 11 minutes.
 All questions were optional to answer except for the two questions regarding the consent of the survey participants with respect to their anonymity and receiving a pre-print of the study in the future.

-\paragraph*{Step 4} Finally, we used our own knowledge and prior work in the literature (e.g., see \cite{Weyrich+2017, Schaetz2014, GeisbergerBroy2014}) to collect two sets of merit criteria for ML-enabled CPSs, as well as modeling tools that support the design and creation of such systems.
-We then conducted 12 one-on-one expert interviews from April to August 2022 to validate the devised merit criteria framework and extend or adapt it if applicable.
-In this way, we answered RQ3 and RQ4 above.
-Similar to the previous round, we deployed convenience sampling and selected the interview partners from the authors' networks.
-Table \ref{tab:interviewee_second_round_demographics} illustrates the summary of their demographic information.
-Again, frequencies are denoted by the numbers in parentheses.